So, you think you’re ready to invest in a new website? That’s exciting!

 You might even have a product that you’re ready to start selling online.

-Each one of these scenarios present different goals that result in different requirements your website will need in order to be successful.
+Each one of these scenarios present different goals that result in different requirements your website will need to fulfil in order to be successful.

 Before you start looking at portfolios, or making calls to every web developer in town, it’s important you start thinking about (and I suggest writing down) the goals and requirements you have for your new website.